 In the second installment of Texas Standard’s Ask a Doctor, UT Health San Antonio’s Dr. Fred Campbell answers listeners’ most pressing questions about the coronavirus and COVID-19.

 Note: The following answer has been updated to include more recent medical findings.

 What risks does COVID-19 pose to pregnant women?

-Data from Wuhan, China, where the pandemic started, shows that the virus can be passed from mother to child, Campbell says.
+Data from Wuhan, China, where the pandemic started, showed that the virus can be passed from mother to child.
 Three out of 33 children in one study contracted the disease from their mother; all survived but one needed intensive medical care.
 But a more recent study of over 400,000 women in the U.S., indicated that pregnant women are more likely to experience severe COVID-19 symptoms than women who are not pregnant.
 The COVID-19 vaccine is now recommended during pregnancy, and for lactating mothers.

 Should we be concerned about getting the virus from prepared food?

 As long as cooks and restaurant workers follow regular standards for food preparation, ordering takeout is generally safe.
 The only risk would be if someone were to cough or sneeze into the food; the virus could theoretically survive and be transmitted to the customer, Campbell says.
 But that likelihood goes down even more if the food is heated.

 Are there tests to determine whether people who’ve had COVID-19 have developed antibodies that protect them from the disease in the future?